dr0l3/dr0l3.github.io/_posts/2014-3-3-Hello-World.md

 ---
 As is customary we will start out with hello world.
 The aim of this blog is to present material that I consider interesting.
 Hopefully someone out there finds its either educational or entertaining.
 If not at least I had fun creating it :)

+I am not quite sure what the point of this particular post is, but hopefully we will figure that out as we move along.
+Lets jump in.

-Despite the simplicity of the programs listed below you can already see design decisions.
-Two of the languages require imports.
-Required imports is not _that_ interesting, but the imports themselves are the interesting parts.
-In both cases we import monads, which will be the subject of a later post.
-Requiring printing which is strictly speaking IO to go through monads is what makes these languages pure (as in purely functional).
+Below is examples of hello world programs in different languages.
+Despite the simplicity of the programs  you can already see design decisions.
+Some of the languages require imports.
+Requiring imports is not _that_ interesting, but the imports themselves are the interesting parts.
+In two cases we import monads, which will be the subject of a later post.
+Requiring printing which is strictly speaking IO and this a sideeffect to go through monads is what makes these languages pure (as in purely functional).
 This will also be the subject of a later post.
 But for now let's just look at silly programs.

 ### Java